inrupt/solid-client-authn-js/packages/node/example/bootstrappedApp/README.md

 ## Using the token

-All you need to do now is to use the credentials obtained from the previous step to get an access token. `app.js` shows a minimal app issuing an authenticated request.
+All you need to do now is to use the credentials obtained from the previous step to get an access token. `authenticatedScript.js` shows a minimal app issuing an authenticated request.
 It expects a number of arguments:

 ```
-node app.js --id <the client id> --secret <the client secret>  --token <the refresh token> --issuer <the issuer that issued the token> --resource <the private resource you want to access>
+node app.js --clientId <the client id> --clientSecret <the client secret>  --refreshToken <the refresh token> --oidcIssuer <the issuer that issued the token> --resource <the private resource you want to access>
 ```